vlmontegrande/cse15l-lab-reports/report5.md

 # Reflection

 A topic that I learned from the second half of this class that I didn't know before was bash scripting.
-I never knew what exactly bash was, and that hurt mme when I would do things like ctf's in high school.
+I never knew what exactly bash was, and that hurt me when I would do things like ctf's in high school.
 I really appreciated this class going over the basics of stuff like that.
 Now I can finally understand bash scripts that people use to automate certain things.